7 species of sea turtle are recognized worldwide, including:

 Ways to identify 3 U.S. species:

-- Green: Adults are medium to large turtles ranging in size from 36-43 inches and weighing from 200-300 pounds.
-They are brownish in colour with a radiating pattern of markings on the shell.
+Green: Adults are medium to large turtles ranging in size from 36-43 inches and weighing from 200-300 pounds.
+They are brownish in color with a radiating pattern of markings on the shell.

-- Hawksbill: Named for their hawk-like beak, adult hawksbills are small to medium sized ranging 30-36 inches and weighing from 100-200 pounds.
-They have a beautiful shell with thick overlapping scales providing the source of tortoise shell jewelery and products.
+Hawksbill: Named for their hawk-like beak, adult hawksbills are small to medium sized ranging 30-36 inches and weighing from 100-200 pounds.
+They have a beautiful shell with thick overlapping scales providing the source of tortoise shell jewelry and products.

 Loggerhead: These turtles are named for their disproportionately large head.
 They are large turtles ranging in size from 33-40 inches and weighing between 150-400 pounds.
 The shell of the loggerhead is reddish-brown.

 Sea turtles have existed since before the time of the dinosaurs (150 million years ago), and some species such as the leatherback have remained virtually unchanged for over 90 million years.

 Sea turtles do not have teeth but their powerful jaws enable them to feed on various types of food.

 The hawksbill turtle dwells in tropical reefs and feeds primarily on sponges.
 The loggerhead is also found around reefs, but frequents wrecks and underwater structures feeding on crabs, jellyfish, and mollusks.
 The green turtle is primarily a tropical herbivorous species, feeding mainly on sea grasses.

 Sea turtles hatch from eggs laid on land.
 Nesting is the only time that female sea turtles return to land and males never return once hatched.
 Females often return to the same beach that they were hatched to lay their eggs.